BenAarvik/benaarvik.github.io/content/posts/learning-by-failing-ca/index.md

 #### Documentation

 I found documenting Conditional Access to be a bit of a drag.
-Wanting to automate it, I found Merill Fernando’s IDPowerApp Conditional Access Documenter — it is a tool that does a good job of documenting your policies: [IDPowerApp](https://idpowertoys.merill.net).
+Wanting to automate it, I found Merill Fernando’s IDPowerApp Conditional Access Documenter, it is a tool that does a good job of documenting your policies: [IDPowerApp](https://idpowertoys.merill.net)